sprakash57/mow-a-lawn-api/README.md

 ## Description

 This application is a prototype to help a friend with his business.
 A user can register/login to the site and they can book the service.
+Based on the registeration they will get 20% new user coupon that will applied automatically at the checkout.
+Summary of some of the services given below -

+To mow 1 square metre, the client will have to pay £1.
+a.
+If the area is bigger than 15 square metres, a discount of 10% will be applied.
+b.
+If the area is bigger than 25 square metres, a discount of 15% will be applied.

 After booking they will have quote depicting the total amount.

 ## Installation